jakeru/py_linenoise/README.md

 ## Other Features
  * Line buffer initialization: Set an initial buffer string for editing.
  * Hot keys: Set a special hot key for exiting line editing.
+ * Loop Functions: Call a function in a loop until an exit key is pressed.

 ## Motiviation